The Perfect 5-Day Itinerary to Tokyo: The Ultimate Guide + Map

 Take the subway to Tokyo Tower.
 You can take the best photos at Shiba Park!

 There’s a famous spot nearby, near the restaurant Tofu Ukai, where everyone takes a photo from this stairwell case looking up at the tower.
 You’ll see a line, so it’s hard to miss.
+I was not in the mood to wait in line, so I skipped that photo op.

 From there, walk to Ginza, Tokyo’s upscale shopping district.
 Explore flagship stores of luxury brands, department stores like Mitsukoshi and Wako, and trendy boutiques.

-Take a break at one of Ginza’s many stylish cafes or enjoy a fine dining experience and don’t miss the Kabukiza Theatre for a glimpse of traditional Kabuki performances.
+Take a break at one of Ginza’s many stylish cafes or enjoy a fine dining experience, and don’t miss the Kabukiza Theatre for a glimpse of traditional Kabuki performances.

 Evening: Shibuya Crossing and Shibuya Sky

 As evening falls, head to Shibuya, famous for the Shibuya Crossing and the cute 3D billboards.
-Join the crowd and experience the organized chaos of the world’s busiest pedestrian intersection.
+Join the crowd and experience the organised chaos of the world’s busiest pedestrian intersection.
 Remember, it’s just an intersection, but it’s fun to see how everyone can cross from every side, even diagonally.

 There’s a famous Starbucks where you can relax with a dirty soy chai latte (my go-to drink) and watch people.